Rohan-Potta/E-Commerce-Website/README.md

 ![AWS Architecture](AWS-Architecture.jpg)

 ## CI/CD Pipeline
 Libra uses GitLab CI/CD for automated builds, testing, and deployment.
 The pipeline:
 - Builds and tests the application.
 - Pushes the Docker image to a container registry.
 - Deploys to the Kubernetes cluster.

+## Terraform Scripts
+The Terraform scripts in the Terraform folder are used to spin up resources for an Amazon EKS cluster on AWS.
+These scripts provision a master node, worker node, and a VPC in the ap-northeast-3 region.